Wabinab/Xenoblade-Chronicles-3-The-Book/src/03_homecoming_off_seer.md

 Eunie: "On the flipside, we didn't manage to fill up the Flame Clock all that much..."

-The last guy whom shot when Noah first blocked and signaled to Lanz, slightly tanned, with rolls of his hair arranged like zebra crossing, named **Mwamba.** "Ah, it's all for the best.
+The last guy whom shot when Noah first blocked and signaled to Lanz, slightly tanned, with his hair stripped with rolls, named **Mwamba.** "Ah, it's all for the best.
 At least we've all come back in one piece."

 Noah: "I agree.
 And anyway, we should be all right on that front, for the time being."